daveprowse/Draw-On-Gnome/docs/blog/posts/Dec-2025-updates.md

 ## Polygon/Polyline Fix

 I believe that state management was being affected in the extension because of the dashed line issue or the line thickness issue (my guess is the dashed line issue).
 Once those were fixed, the polygon issue went away.
 Very interesting, but something I will keep an eye on...
+Now the polygon and polyline tools work as they should.

 ## Added Hover Tooltips to the eight buttons in the Right-click Menu